udayakumar-s/ej2-angular-docs/ej2-angular/grid/print.md

 {% previewsample "page.domainurl/code-snippet/grid/default-cs14" %}

+## Print the master detail grid

+The Grid has the option to visualize details of a record in another Grid in a master and detailed manner.
+By default, Grid will print the master grid alone.
+Instead of this, it is possible to print both the master and detail grids by using the [beforePrint](https://ej2.syncfusion.com/angular/documentation/api/grid/#beforeprint) event of the Grid.

+In the following sample, the detail grid is added to the `element` argument of the `beforePrint` event, resulting in both the master and detail grids being printed on the page.

+{% tabs %}
+{% highlight ts tabtitle="app.component.ts" %}
+{% include code-snippet/grid/print-grid/app/app.component.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.module.ts" %}
+{% include code-snippet/grid/print-grid/app/app.module.ts %}
+{% endhighlight %}
+{% highlight ts tabtitle="main.ts" %}
+{% include code-snippet/grid/print-grid/app/main.ts %}
+{% endhighlight %}
+{% endtabs %}

+{% previewsample "page.domainurl/code-snippet/grid/print-grid" %}

 ## Print large number of columns

 By default, the browser uses A4 as page size option to print pages and to adapt the size of the page the browser print preview will auto-hide the overflowed contents.
 Hence grid with large number of columns will cut off to adapt the print page.